onap/dcaegen2/docs/sections/architecture.rst

 For R2, ONAP supports two deployment methodologies: Heat Orchestration Template method, or Helm Chart method.
 No matter which method, DCAE is deployed following the same flow.
 At its minimum, only the TOSCA model executor, the DCAE Cloudify Manager, needs to be deployed through the ONAP deployment process.
 Once the Cloudify Manager is up and running, all the rest of DCAE platform can be deployed by a bootstrap script, which makes a number of calls into the Cloudify Manager API with Blueprints for various DCAE components, first the DCAE Platform components, then the service components that are needed for the built-in control loops, such as vFW/vDNS traffic throttling.
 It is also possible that additional DCAE components are also launched as part of the ONAP deployment process using the ONAP level method instead of TOSCA model based method.

-More details of the DCAE R2 deployment will be covered by the Installation section.
+More details of the DCAE R3 deployment will be covered by the Installation section.

 Usage Scenarios
 ---------------

-For ONAP R2 DCAE participates in the following use cases.
+For ONAP R3 DCAE participates in the following use cases.

+- vDNS:  VES collector, TCA analytics

-- vDNS/vFW:  VES collector, TCA analytics
+- vFW:  VES collector, TCA analytics

 - vCPE:  VES collector, TCA analytics

 - vVoLTE:  VES collector, Holmes analytics

+- OSAM/PNF: VES Collector, PRH

 In addition, DCAE supports on-demand deployment and configuration of service components via CLAMP.
 In such case CLAMP invokes the deployment and configuration of additional TCA instances.